SupposedlySam/firefuel/docs/gettingstarted.md

 # Getting Started

-?> In order to start using firefuel you must have the [Dart SDK](https://dart.dev/get-dart) installed on your machine.
+?> In order to start using firefuel you must have Firebase configured for your application.
+See the [FlutterFire Docs](https://firebase.flutter.dev/docs/overview/) before you continue.

 ## Overview